|

 it takes to train your horse.
 It usually also includes the

-Workman’s Comp for the stable staff, but due to rising rates, some
+Workman’s Comp for the stable staff, but that may be itemized separately

 day rate would be veterinary care,